Secure cooperation in javascript

 Update (2007/10/02):

-He summarizes the limitations of Javascript's security model, then proposes extending the Google Gear WorkerPool concept to provide a sound security model.
+Doug Crockford gave a talk on the topic, which is available for streaming: Gears and the Mashup problem.He summarizes the limitations of Javascript's security model, then proposes extending the Google Gear WorkerPool concept to provide a sound security model.
 The WorkerPool would provide isolation between modules and cooperation between modules would be allowed and controlled thru channels.

 Update (2008/02/23):

-The "with_cleanstate" works for isolation, but is not great for fine-grained control.
+Ben Adida proposed a similar javascript extension, with_cleanslate, which would allow running code in a default and unpowerful scope.The "with_cleanstate" works for isolation, but is not great for fine-grained control.
 That is where the "sandbox" approach above would work better: it would give developers control of what APIs, powers or authorities to pass into the sandboxed scope.

 Also worth keeping an eye on is the Google Caja project.
 More to come on this soon (I have a post queued up on the topic).

-Nice thinking!
+______________________________________Nice thinking!
 One way to remedy the DOM issue is by converting all references to DOM nodes into DocumentFragments.
 At least that would minimize the DOM tree available.

 That only leaves us with expando properties :)